FORTH-ModelBasedTracker/MocapNET/README.md

 # MocapNET Project

-A [new version of MocapNET](https://github.com/FORTH-ModelBasedTracker/MocapNET/milestone/1) is right around the corner!
+A [new version of MocapNET](https://github.com/FORTH-ModelBasedTracker/MocapNET/milestone/1) has landed!
 It contains a very big list of improvements that have been carried out during 2020 over the original work that allows higher accuracy, smoother BVH output and better occlusion robustness while maintaining realtime perfomance.
 MocapNET2 will appear in [the 25th International Conference on Pattern Recognition](https://www.icpr2020.it/)

 If you are interested in the older MocapNET v1 release you can find it in the [mnet1 branch](https://github.com/FORTH-ModelBasedTracker/MocapNET/tree/mnet1),